Tutorial

 Font Settings

-The Font Settings section lets you adjust additional properties like spacing, line height, and kerning.
+Font Settings let you adjust additional properties like spacing, line height, and kerning.
 These can still be changed after the template has been imported.

 Spacing and Line Height

-Horizontal and vertical spacing define the space in pixels between characters.
+Horizontal spacing defines the space in pixels between characters.
 If spacing is set to 0, characters will be directly adjacent to one another (as defined by the template sizes).

 Kerning Pairs